 Shoulder Abduction: Active Test

 The arm is again kept straightened, while raised and abducted.
-Observe the twisting of hand -- facing outward, not forward, as in forward flexion.
+Observe the twisting of the hand–facing outward, not forward, as in forward flexion.
 The ROM is measured in degrees as decribed for forward flexion.
 As pictured, this test is being done actively by the patient, but may be performed by the examiner as well.

 Acromioclavicular (AC) Joint Testing